-Orthodontic treatment usually involves the wearing of braces, fixed or removable, which are used to straighten the teeth and correct the bite.
+It usually involves wearing fixed or removable braces, which are used to straighten the teeth and correct the bite.
 Both children and adults can benefit from orthodontic treatment.
-The practice is not only concerned with the correction of teeth, but also that of the facial profile.
-More information can be found on the British Orthodontics Society website www.bos.org.uk.

-At your first visit the orthodontist will examine your face, mouth and teeth.
-Moulds may be taken of your teeth, along with any necessary x-rays and photos.
+At your first visit our orthodontist will examine your face, mouth and teeth.
+Moulds may be taken of your teeth, along with x-rays and photos.
 Braces will not be fitted at this visit.

-Successful orthodontic treatment can only be achieved with the total co-operation of both parties and their parents, and usually takes 12 – 24 months to complete.
-Complicated orthodontic problems may require slightly longer to complete.
-Treatment may be lengthened and the final result compromised if braces are frequently broken, appointments missed or brace elastics not worn.
+Treatment usually takes 12 – 24 months to complete.
+Complicated orthodontic problems may take slightly longer.
+It is vital that you play your part for the treatment to be successful.
+The process may be lengthened and the final result compromised if your braces are frequently broken, you miss appointments or you don't wear the brace elastics.
 Our orthodontic instruction sheet is available to download below.
 All treatment is followed by a period of retention to hold the teeth in their new position.

-It is essential patients continue to see their own dentist for routine check-ups during their course of orthodontic treatment.
+It is essential you continue to see your own dentist for routine check-ups during your course of orthodontic treatment.

-We continue to offer all available orthodontic services the NHS provides.
-This includes assessments, digital X-rays and all types of braces.
+We offer all the NHS orthodontic services.
+This includes: assessments, digital x-rays and braces.
 Dentists can refer both children and adults to be assessed via phone, post, e-mail, and website.
-Once assessed, the eligibility for NHS treatment can be determined and the treatment options discussed.
-The NHS will provide funding towards moderate to severe cases of misalignment, however mild problems will refused.
-Patients who do not qualify for NHS treatment will be advised about the private options which may include a discounted 'NHS equivalent' Independent Treatment.
+Once assessed, we will let you know if you are eligible for NHS treatment and discuss your treatment options.
+The NHS will provide funding towards moderate to severe cases of misalignment, however mild problems are not covered.
+If you do not qualify for NHS treatment you will be advised of the private options, which may include a discounted 'NHS equivalent' Independent Treatment.

 Children under 18 years of age, adults under 19 years of age in full-time education or adults on relevant government benefits will be offered the initial examination free of charge under the NHS.
 Adult patients who do not fall into these categories are still entitled to an NHS assessment but will be charged a fee.
 Please call or e-mail us if you are unsure which category you are in.

-Fixed Brace: this is the most common type of brace today, often known as "train tracks".
+Fixed Brace: this is the most common type of brace today.
 Brackets are glued onto the teeth and linked by wires.
 Small elastic hoops are often used to hold the wire in position.
 The wires exert gentle pressure to move the teeth into a new position.

 Removable Brace: this is sometimes used for correcting a simple problem, such as moving a single tooth or expanding the dental arch.
 It has a plastic baseplate with wires and springs attached.
-Removable braces need to be worn all the time except for cleaning or sport.
+You need to wear removable braces all the time except for when you take them out for cleaning or playing sport.

-Retainers: at the end of treatment, all patients should wear retainers to hold their teeth in the new position.
-These can be removable or fixed and are an important part of treatment.
+Retainers: at the end of treatment, you will need to wear a retainer to hold your teeth in the new position.
+These can be removable or fixed and are an integral part of your treatment.

-Patients seeking a more aesthetic brace option, or those who do not qualify for NHS treatment, can explore our private options.
+Patients seeking an aesthetic brace option, or those who do not qualify for NHS treatment, can explore our private options.

-These are very similar to traditional fixed braces used through the NHS but are made from hard ceramic which makes them less visible.
-We use one of the most aesthetic brackets on the market: Damon Clear.
+Clear Fixed Braces: these are very similar to traditional fixed braces used through the NHS but are made from hard ceramic which makes them less visible.
+We use one of the most aesthetic brackets on the market, Damon Clear.

-Again, these are similar to traditional fixed braces but are attached behind the teeth next to the tongue.
-This makes them virtually invisible when in place. http://www.blos.co.uk/
+Lingual Fixed Braces: these are similar to traditional fixed braces but are attached behind the teeth next to the tongue.
+This makes them virtually invisible when in place.
+Find out more about lingual braces.

-Invisalign straightens teeth using a series of nearly invisible, removable aligners that are custom-made specifically for your teeth.
-As you replace each aligner every two weeks, your teeth will move – little by little, week by week, gradually moving towards the projected final position.
+Invisalign: this system straightens teeth using a series of nearly invisible, removable aligners that are custom-made for your teeth.
+As you replace each aligner every two weeks, your teeth will move; little by little, week by week, gradually moving towards the projected final position.

 Comfortable, clear and removable – Invisalign transforms your smile without disrupting your life.
-Something that over 3 million people worldwide have already discovered.
+Used by more than three million people worldwide.